-Connecticut Local Update (April 1, 2005)
+Wisconsin Local Update (April 1, 2005)

-The strong interest in the National Initiative across the country and around the state continues.
+Strong interest in the National Initiative across the country and around the state continues.
 For a national update on the National Initiative: New Directions for Student Support, see the "Brief Progress Report" for April, 2005 (in pdf format - click here).

-Some local highlights related to new directions in Connecticut are outlined below.
+Some local highlights related to new directions in Wisconsin are outlined below.

-In general, participants who attended the statewide Connecticut summit already are reporting that the information and frameworks related to New Directions for Student Support are proving useful in planning for change.
+In general, participants who attended the local summit already are reporting that the information and frameworks related to New Directions for Student Support are proving useful in planning for change.

-Among the various materials related to the Connecticut Network for the National Initiative: New Directions for Student Support that have been circulated widely in the state after the Summit are:
+Among the various materials related to the National Initiative: New Directions for Student Support that have been circulated widely in the state are:

-- C the Connecticut version of the brief overview document entitled "Assuring No Child is Left Behind: Enhancing our Learning Support System by Building a Comprehensive Approach that Closes the Achievement Gap and Ensures Every Student has an Equal Opportunity to Succeed at School."
-This 10 page brief is designed for sharing widely throughout the state to expand interest and readiness for moving in new directions for student support. - C a "flyer"on the initiative designed for Connecticut.
-The flyer also is intended to spark interest in the New Directions for Student Support Initiative.
-A list of core advisors in the Connecticut Network is provided on the back and will be updated as more people express interest in playing a leadership role.
+- an adapted version of the brief overview document entitled "Assuring No Child is Left Behind: Enhancing our Learning Support System by Building a Comprehensive Approach that Closes the Achievement Gap and Ensures Every Student has an Equal Opportunity to Succeed at School."
+This 10 page brief is designed for sharing widely to expand interest and readiness for moving in new directions for student support. - C an adapted version of the "flyer" on the initiative also is intended to spark interest in the New Directions for Student Support Initiative.

-Both of these documents are online at http://smhp.psych.ucla.edu (Go to the green circle labeled "New Directions" then click on Current Status of the Initiative.
-You will see materials for Connecticut as well as information on other states that are part of the growing network.)
+Both of these documents are online at http://smhp.psych.ucla.edu (Go to the green circle labeled "New Directions" then click on Current Status of the Initiative.)

-Anyone who would like additional copies or either of these to share with others or at conferences should feel free to download and share these or contact us for copies or to directly send them to folks.
+Anyone who would like additional copies or either of these to share with others or at conferences should feel free to download and share these or contact us for copies or to directly send them to folks

-Initial response to the mailing of these materials throughout Connecticut has been excellent.
-In the process, we have heard from individuals who want to be added to the list of core advisors (including some who work at the superintendency level).
-Comments from those who have responded indicate interest and readiness to move forward:
+Initial response to the mailing of these materials has been excellent.
+In the process, we have heard from individuals who want to be added to the list of core advisors (including administrative leaders for support services).
+Comments from those who have responded indicate interest and readiness to move forward and indications of that the timing is right for doing so.